6 Powerful Stages of Play in Early Childhood

 2) Solitary Play (3 Months – 2 Years)

-In this stage, children will play alone, usually with toys and objects that are interesting to them.
-Children in this stage are still learning about the world around them and do not have the ability to share or play with other children yet.
+In this stage, children play independently, focusing on toys or objects that catch their attention.
+They are still discovering the world around them and haven’t developed the skills to share or interact with other children just yet.

 Activities: